ukwa/domain-crawler/README-2024.md

 # Domain Crawler

+####
+* IMPORTANT: Scripts starting with 'z' are for development purposes and must not be used on a production service as they destroy data.
+####

 This repo contains the code required to operate the UKWA domain crawler.
-Each year's code is intended to be collected here as evidence of how each DC was configured.
-Previous years' files should not be amended, and should be made read only.
-Previous years' README files should be read to be aware of historical details.

-## Pre-work
-- Ensure this repo and 'domain-crawler-config' are both up to date and syncing with github
-- Clone the previous year's configuration (e.g., aws-dc2024 -> aws-dc2025)
-- Copy README.md to README-dc<YYYY>.md, to retain historical record of preivous DCs
-- Update YYYY references in new year configuration (e.g., aws-dc2025) up to date
-- Ensure

-## Step 1: Create initial DC server
-- Create an AWS EC2 instance of type m6a.8xlarge - 32 vCPUs, 128GB RAM, 12.5 gbps:
-  - Name: dcYYYY
-  - Amazon Machine Image: RHEL 9 (HVM), SSD volume type
-  - Create new key pair: ED25519 pem
-  - Create new security group:
-    - Allow ssh from local IP
-	- DON'T allow any traffic from internet
-	- Allow from AWS UKWA machines in fc security group (for monitoring)
-  - Storage: gp3 64GB /
+Each year's code is intended to be collected here - the current and only year recorded here currently is 2024, in the `aws_dc2024/` directory.
+The instructions below are expected to be followed within the year directory - all command lines below will need to be amended to match the actual, corresponding files.
+The code below are using the DC2024 values as examples.

+Prior to beginning the setup of the domain crawler, ensure that the `domain-crawler-config` repo is available.
+Our standard path for production is `~/github/domain-crawler-config/`, but can be specified for local and/or development.
+The information within this repo should be checked to ensure it is accurate and appropriate for this domain crawl.

 Before running the deploy script: